MusicDin/kumuluzee-samples/kumuluzee-database-schema-migrations-liquibase/README.md

     }
 ]
 ```
-4. To clear the entries from the database, call the [/migrations/reset](http://localhost:8080/v1/migrations/reset) endpoint with a method POST.
+4. To clear the entries from the database, call the `http://localhost:8080/v1/migrations/reset` endpoint with
-   This will also trigger a migration, but this time it will clear the database instead of populating it.
+   a method `POST`.
+This will also trigger a database schema migration, but this time it will clear the database instead
+   of populating it.
 5. If you query the [/books](http://localhost:8080/v1/books) endpoint for the last time, you can see if the migration
    was successful.
 The expected result is an empty array.